Debt Payoff Calculator: How Long to Become Debt-Free

 Two competing approaches for paying off multiple debts.
 DEBT AVALANCHE: pay minimums on all, throw extra money at the debt with the HIGHEST INTEREST RATE first.
 Mathematically optimal — minimizes total interest paid across all debts.
 Best for analytical people who can stay motivated by money saved.

 DEBT SNOWBALL: pay minimums on all, throw extra money at the debt with the SMALLEST BALANCE first regardless of rate.
 Mathematically slightly worse, but psychologically powerful.
 Each debt eliminated creates motivation momentum for the next.
-Northwestern Kellogg research showed snowball users had HIGHER completion rates than avalanche users for actually paying off debt.
+Behavioral research (Northwestern Kellogg) has found that focusing on the smallest balance first can improve payoff completion rates for some borrowers — a tendency, not a universal law.

 Decision rule: choose snowball if you've struggled with motivation/follow-through on past debt plans, OR if your smallest debts are very small (one or two months of payment will eliminate them).
 Choose avalanche if you have strong financial discipline, big rate spreads between debts (e.g. 28% credit card vs 6% auto loan), and the largest debts also have the highest rates.
 Hybrid: snowball the smallest 1-2 debts for quick wins, then switch to avalanche.